PeterWinzell/GDP-melco/report/report.md

 ```
 *Example 4, authorization*<br>

-The implementation currently contains two separate authorization tokens: a (GET,SUBSCRIBE) token and a (SET) token.
+The implementation contains two separate authorization tokens: a (GET,SUBSCRIBE) token and a (SET) token.

-# Usability According to Spec
-T.B.A
+# Implementation stories

+The implementation of any api should follow a consistent and easy to use data protocol.
+The VIS specification achieves this by using the JSON data format as the carrier and a scheme that is interoperable from both the client side and the server side easy to understand and implement.
+We did, however, discover some minor inconsistencies in the data delivery format that  complicates data parsing and data construction, both on server side and client side.

+client -> {
+		"action": "get",
+		"path": "Signal.Drivetrain.InternalCombustionEngine.RPM",
+		"requestId": "8756"
+	}

+	receive <- {
+		"action": "get",
+		"requestId": "8756",
+		"value": 2372,
+		"timestamp": <DOMTimeStamp>
+	}

+client -> {
+		"action": "get",
+		"path": "Signal.Body.Trunk",
+		"requestId": "9078"
+	}

+	receive <- {
+		"action": "get",
+		"requestId": "9078",
+		"value": { "Signal.Body.Trunk.IsLocked": false,
+			"Signal.Body.Trunk.IsOpen": true },
+		"timestamp": <DOMTimeStamp>
+	}

+client -> {
+		"action": "get",
+		"path": "Signal.Cabin.Door.*.IsLocked",
+		"requestId": "4523"
+	}

+	receive <- {
+		"action": "get",
+		"requestId": "4523",
+		"value": [ {"Signal.Cabin.Door.Row1.Right.IsLocked" : true },
+		           {"Signal.Cabin.Door.Row1.Left.IsLocked" : true },
+			       {"Signal.Cabin.Door.Row2.Right.IsLocked" : false },
+			       {"Signal.Cabin.Door.Row2.Left.IsLocked" : true } ],
+		"timestamp": <DOMTimeStamp>
+	}

 # Demo applications

 The real power and benefits with the VIS specification is shown when you start writing applications - any application framework that are able to speak wss[[9]](https://tools.ietf.org/html/rfc6455) and is given the right to access will be able to interface the server.
 This application can reside in the head unit , but it can also be running in a smart phone, tablet or somewhere in the cloud.
 There is actually no limitations.
 The issue here is of course if we are able to expose the vehicle signals in a secure and reliable way.
 The security measures that needs to be addressed here are not - apart from wss protocol and token auth - in scope for the